alexander-varljen/alexander-varljen.github.io/README.md

 Fell free to download any file that you wish.

+The file marked "dad220projectone.docx" is a word document with screenshots and descriptions of MySQL CRUD commands used for a database called "QuantigrationUpdates".

-The file marked "DAD 215 Final Project" is a report on the analysis of a data set for New York City's "Citi Bike Program" using the SAS system.
+The file marked "DAD 215 Final Project.docx" is a report on the analysis of a data set for New York City's "Citi Bike Program" using the SAS system.

-The file marked "DAT 210 Final Project" is an analysis report for a fictional athletics company called "RfG".
+The file marked "DAT 210 Final Project.docx" is an analysis report for a fictional athletics company called "RfG".

-The file marked "DAT 220 Final Project" is an analysis report for a fictional company called "Bubba Gump Shrimp Company".
+The file marked "DAT 220 Final Project.docx" is an analysis report for a fictional company called "Bubba Gump Shrimp Company".

 The file marked "cs499professionalself-assessment.docx" is an APA style paper that contains my professional self-assessment.